slackhq/slack-api-docs/methods/groups.list.md

-This method returns a list of groups in the team that the caller is in and archived groups that the caller was in.
+This method returns a list of private channels in the team that the caller is in and archived groups that the caller was in.
-The list of (non-deactivated) members in each group is also returned.
+The list of (non-deactivated) members in each private channel is also returned.

 ## Arguments